ericodle/GINSA/README.md

   pip install biopython
   ```

 Next, create an empty folder (directory) and take note of its full folder path (should look something like "/home/researcher/Desktop/project_directory").
-All the project files will be saved there.
-First, ensure you have at least 100 GB of available storage.
-The actual amount of required space will depend on the number of occurrences available for the species you search.
+Importantly, be sure to not include spaces in your project directory name.
+While the actual amount of required space will depend on the number of occurrences available for the species you search, ensure you have at least 100 GB of available storage.
-Second, ensure your internet connection is stable.
 You will be downloading a lot of large FASTA files.
-For instance, <i>Lecudina tuzetae</i> had 309 occurrences in GBIF, and RUN_GINSA.py took about 1 hour to complete.
+Lecudina longissima has 26 occurrences and took 15 minutes, while Lecudina tuzetae has 309 occurrences and took 1 hour to complete.
+Labyrinthula has around 2,000 occurrences and took about 8 hours.

 ### Run program